Scan Science and Technology

 Linguistic influence is found on all levels: phonology, morphology, syntax, and lexicon.
 In those cases where only innovative patterns are shared between the two language groups, it is often difficult to make out where the innovation started; thus the great similarities in syllable structure between Maghrebian Arabic and northern Berber are the result of innovations within both language families, and it is difficult to tell where it started.
 Morphological influence seems to be mediated exclusively by lexical borrowing.
 Especially in Berber, this has led to parallel systems in the morphology, where native words always have native morphology, while loans either have nativized morphology or retain Arabic-like patterns.
 In the lexicon, it is especially Berber that takes over scores of loanwords from Arabic, amounting in one case to over one-third of the basic lexicon as defined by 100-word lists.

-Lounes Chikhi – 2nd expert on this subject based on the ideXlab platform
+Lounes Chikhi – One of the best experts on this subject based on the ideXlab platform.

 str based genetic structure of the Berber population of bejaia northern algeria and its relationships to various ethnic groupsGene, 2015Co-Authors: Nadir Amir, Mohamed Sahnoune, Lounes Chikhi, Djebbar AtmaniAbstract: